MARIE A. WRIGHT, Ph.D., CHS-V

 Management Information Systems Department

-Appointed Connecticut State University Professor, effective Spring 2013
+Appointed Connecticut State University Professor of Management Information Systems, Spring 2013

 Twice received the Ancell School of Business Faculty of the Year award: 2009-2010 and 2003-2004